 TLDR; your diversity program is probably doing more harm than good, and your Black employees may not be in a position to be honest with you about it, assuming they are informed at all.
-If your organization is truly concerned about Black lives, we can help.
+If your organization is truly concerned about Black lives, this could help.

-We've recently been thinking about the ineffectiveness of most corporate diversity programs, but the recent riots and outpouring of support from white people concerned with "black issues" now prompts us to get these thoughts out there while people are searching for solutions.
+We've recently been thinking about the ineffectiveness of most corporate diversity programs, but the recent riots and outpouring of support from non-Black people concerned with "Black issues" now prompts us to get these thoughts out there while people are searching for solutions.
 Our aim is to change the way people, especially in business and government, think about diversity.

 “Racism (white supremacy) is the local and global power system and dynamic, structure, maintained by persons who classify themselves as white, whether consciously or subconsciously determined; which consists of patterns of perception, logic, symbol formation, thought, speech, action, and emotional response, as conducted, simultaneously in all areas of people activity (economics, education, entertainment, labor, law, politics, religion, sex, and war)."